I-Team: Seattle Patriots Fan's Tip Led FBI To Tom Brady's Stolen Jerseys

 “I was able to provide two addresses to search,” he said.

-Last December after selling Martin Mauricio Ortega a Jersey on eBay, the two exchanged photos of their collections.
+Last December after selling Martin Mauricio Ortega a jersey on eBay, the two exchanged photos of their collections.

 “He sent me 30 photos of his collection.
 Front and center was Tom Brady’s Super Bowl 49 Jersey.
 I asked him outright, ‘How did you get that?’ and he says ‘I’ll tell you later,’” Wagner explained.